wp-plugins/pagerestrict/readme.txt

 == Changelog ==

+= 1.7 (2010-01-18) =
+* Fixed a bug that added slashes to quotes in the custom restriction message.

 = 1.6 (2009-03-12): =
 * Replaced while loop with foreach for display list of pages
 * Added meta box to write/edit pages page